Alluxio/alluxio/docs/en/Running-Alluxio-On-Kubernetes.md

 ## Short-circuit operations

-Short-circuit writes enable clients to perform read and write operations directly against the worker memory instead of having to go through the worker process.
+Short-circuit access enable clients to perform read and write operations directly against the worker memory instead of having to go through the worker process.
 Setup a domain socket on all hosts eligible to run the Alluxio worker process to enable this mode of operation.